-In this article, we’ll dive deep into what a weight loss patch is, how it works, the types available, their pros and cons, and what you need to know before using one.
+In this article, we’ll see what a weight loss patch is and how it works.
+We’ll check the types, good and bad points, and what you ought to know before trying it.

 How Do Weight Loss Patches Work?